The day I Let Go of a Friendship I Outgrew

 I felt relieved.

-Not because I didn't care anymore - I did.
+Not because I didn’t care anymore—I did.
 I still do.

-But because I was finally making space for relationships, that felt safe, kind and mutual.
+But because I was finally making space for relationships that felt safe, kind, and mutual.

-It means realing the need to explain your peace to someone who is no longer ready to accept your heart and feelings.
+Letting go doesn’t always mean closure.
+It means choosing yourself without guilt.
+It means realizing that you don’t need to explain your peace to someone who is no longer ready to accept your heart and feelings.

 I still wish her well.

-But I dont want want to go back.
+But I don't want to go back.

-Because sometimes, the most loving thing you can do for a relationship - is to bless it and walk away.
+Because sometimes, the most loving thing you can do for a relationship is to bless it and walk away.

-If you are holding on to someone out of obligation, memory or fear - ask yourself twice:
+If you are holding on to someone out of obligation, memory, or fear, ask yourself twice: Who am I becoming in this space?
+If the answer is "less of myself," maybe it's time to loosen your grip.

 Comments